 When you retire—whether early or at a traditional age—you have to contend with “sequence of returns risk.”
 This is the danger of the market facing a sustained decline early in your retirement.
 If a retirement plan fails, this risk is almost always the culprit.
 In April 2025, that was exactly what I feared.

 I use Projection Lab, which can run hundreds of scenarios using Monte Carlo simulations.
 It provides a percentage indicating how many of those scenarios your portfolio “survives.”
-Even before my wife returned to work, we had a 97% success rate, which accounted for extreme scenarios like depressions and stagflation.
+We had a 97% success rate, which accounted for extreme scenarios like depressions and stagflation.
 In hindsight, I shouldn’t have been worrying at all.

 I believe your first major recession as an investor tests your psychology and knowledge.
 It is not unusual to lose more money in a short period than you managed to save the entire year.
 However, your first recession while retired is an even greater test because you no longer have the safety net of a steady income.
 You are forced to rely entirely on probabilities, numbers, and established guidelines.